rusk2ua/hamradiogenai/README.md

 # Amateur Radio AI Project Companion Guide (v2)
-## A Living Document for Building and Sharing Grounded Software
+## A Living Document for Building and Sharing Grounded Ham Radio Projects with Generative AI
 **By Rus Healy, K2UA**
 *Grounded in the Project Development for Amateur Radio Session*